- When trying oral spray or any new product for the first time, start low and go slow.

 How Much Should I Take?

 As with other cannabis products, there is no recommended dosage.
-Every consumer will experience individual effects, depending on many factors, including gender, age, frequency of use and how much is consumed.
+Every consumer will experience individual effects, depending on many factors, including sex, age, frequency of use and how much is consumed.

 Health Canada recommends starting with a low dose, such as one spray, and gradually increasing it as the effects become apparent.
 If you’re new to cannabis, Health Canada recommends that you opt for a product with a mild THC level or equal or higher amounts of CBD, which has been reported anecdotally by cannabis consumers to counteract the psychoactive effects of the THC.

 To figure out how much THC and CBD you are getting with each spray, take a look at the packaging to learn how much of the oil each spray delivers.
 For example, this oral spray comes in a 40 mL size, and the packaging states one spray equals 0.1 mL.
 The product contains 25 mg of THC per mL, and 30 mg of CBD per mL, so you’ll get 2.5 mg of THC and 3.0 mg of CBD per spray.